 A continued analysis of the relationship between chemical structure and reactivity.
-Topics include using examples from inorganic and organic chemistry to investigate energetics, equilibria (e.g. acidity and basicity, quantitative and qualitative), and redox reactions.
+Topics involve use of examples from inorganic and organic chemistry to investigate energetics, equilibria (e.g. acidity and basicity, quantitative and qualitative), and redox reactions.

-General Chemistry II will move forward to examine the relationship of kinetics to equilibria, as well as equilibria in other systems.
+General Chemistry II will move forward to examine the relationship of kinetics to equilibria, as well as equilibria in other systems such as gas phase and aqueous.
 We will then explore reduction and oxidation chemistry and its application to the electrochemistry of voltaic cells and electrolytic cells.
 This will lead us into the study of voltaic cells and give us the opportunity to investigate the natural processes of corrosion.
 The next major topic is thermochemistry.
 Within, we will focus on reaction enthalpies, free energies of reactions and their roles in reaction progress and reaction feasibility.
 Hopefully, in our final weeks, as a primer for 2nd year organic chemistry, we will begin to learn about some important organic molecules and their chemical properties.